-Deep Plane Facelift vs. Mini Facelift
+Deep Plane Facelift vs. Mini Facelift: Which Is Right for You?

 If you’re researching facelifts in South Florida, one of the first questions you’ll face is: deep plane facelift or mini facelift?
 The right answer depends on your anatomy, age, goals, and how much recovery time you’re prepared for.
 This guide breaks down both options clearly.